0x1f408/prd-api/README.md

 ## Functionality

-  * Maintain persistent records of comments, feedback, and Level of Effort (LOE) projections relevant to all versions of a proposal, throughout its lifecycle, for auditing and tracking purposes.
+  * Maintain persistent records of comments relevant to a proposal, throughout its lifecycle, for auditing and tracking purposes.

-  * Maintain persistent records of proposals and any updates to them, sorted by version.

 #### Available Routes:

-`POST /proposal/new`: create a new Proposal
+`POST /comment/new`: create a new Proposal

-  * ```json

-    ```

-`PUT /proposal/{id}`: update an existing Proposal (creates a new version)

-  * ```json

-    ```
+`GET /comment/`: return default comment

-`GET /proposal/{id}`: retrieve all versions of a given Proposal
+`GET /comment/find/{id}`: retrieve all comments for proposalID

-  * ```json

-    ```
-  * We will also want to provide functionality to retrieve just the most recent version of
-  a given proposal

-  * We may also want to provide functionality to retrieve a specific version of a proposal,
-  but this is currently out of scope.